A Monument to the Departed and Detained

 Front view of the names and engravings of the Memorial del Detenido Desaparecido y del Ejecutado Político in Santiago, Chile.

 La dictadura militar chilena (Spanish: The Chilean Military Dictatorship) was an oppressive and authoritarian regime that lasted seventeen years from 11th September 1973, to 11th March 1990.
 It began with the toppling of then Chilean president, Salvador Guillermo Allende Gossens, and his socialist administration, who had been democratically elected, on 11th September 1973, by a military coup d’état—supported by the United States—led by General Augusto Pinochet Ugarte.
 General Pinochet commanded a military junta that dominated the nation.
-His military justified seizing control as a result of Allende’s poor administration who was faulted for the economic crisis and several internal conflicts like union strikes.
+His military justified seizing control as a result of Allende’s poor administration who the people faulted for the economic crisis and several internal conflicts like union strikes.
 The “national reconstruction” was the dictatorship’s supposed stated goal (Devine, 168-174).

 Figure 3